 There’s only one chance to make a lasting first impression and a smile can go a long way.

 Say Cheese.
 Close to one in two (48%) people believe that a smile is the most memorable feature after first meeting someone – more so than the first

 thing a person says (25%).
 Those ages 50+ are more likely than their 18-49 year-old counterparts (52% vs. 45%) to remember a smile when first introduced to someone.

 The Minor Things.
 And nothing else even comes close to the impact a great smile can make.
 Fewer Americans would be likely to remember a person’s clothes (9%) or the way he or she smelled (8%) after meeting for the first time.

-BEST FACE FORWARD:smile to be less attractive (37%) and less confident (25%) than those with perfect teeth.
+More than a third of respondents view people with a flawed smil to be less attractive (37%) and less confident (25%) than those with perfect teeth.
 More women than men (40% vs. 35%) agree that an imperfect smile makes someone less appealing than a person with a perfect smile.